 I’ve even shown up around 8:20 a.m. on a cold and wet day and still had to stand in line for over an hour and a half (And the Vatican doesn’t even open until 9!).

 I would only recommend staying near the Vatican if you are planning on spending most of your time in Rome in the Vatican area.
-Or people who aren’t to bothered with the major attractions of Rome and would rather spend time walking local neighborhoods.
+There are some great places to eat.
+And you have significant sites like St Peters Basilica.

 While not the most beautiful part of the city (though there are some pretty parts), Termini is a convenient place to stay if you need to catch a train in or out of the town.
 Mainly because it is so close to Termini Station.
 And Termini Station is the main train hub in Rome.
 So you can easily get back and forth from the historic center of Roma.